 Candidates for the MSA program should have a NC school license and a minimum of three years successful teaching/public school experience.

-The MSA program is delivered via face-to-face evening class sessions utilizing some online components.
-For the North Carolina Principal Fellows Program http://www.ncpfp.org the program is delivered via face-to-face daytime class sessions.
+The MSA program is delivered in a hybrid model with evening sessions.
+For the North Carolina Principal Fellows Program, the program is delivered via face-to-face daytime class sessions on the ECU campus.

-For more information on the MSA program or the North Carolina Principal Fellows Program, contact Dr. Tom Williams (252-328-6444 or firstname.lastname@example.org).
+For more information on the MSA program or the North Carolina Principal Fellows Program, contact MSADM@ecu.edu by email or 252-328-6135.

-(please check with advisor before applying to ensure that a cohort is available that term):
+(please check with advisor before applying to ensure that a cohort is available):